Actindo-AG/Documentation/EDI/UserInterface/03a_LISTLogging.md

     A confirmation window is displayed.
     <!--- Julian, kann man das auch wieder rückgängig machen?
 Ich kann es nicht testen--->

-The following fields are available in the view.
+The following fields are available in the view:

 - *Name*
     Description of the intent.